 Septic systems were identified in the Water Quality Improvement Plan (2010) as a significant source of nitrogen and phosphorous in the Toby Inlet.
 The project will also include monitoring before and after connections to measure reductions achieved in nutrients.

-The Water Corporation is leading this project.
+The Water Corporation led this project.
 For more information please visit the Water Corporation project website at: https://www.watercorporation.com.au/water-supply/ongoing-works/dunsborough-5c-and-9a